7 best Prime Day shopping tips

 Tips to secure your Facebook account: It doesn't take long to make sure your Facebook account is locked down.

-Discuss: Amazon Prime Day 2019: 7 shopping tips to snag you the best deal
+Discuss: Amazon Prime Day 2019: 7 ways to get the best deals

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.